Ducal Palace of Parma: The Bourbon dukes of Parma - Unrealized dreams

-After an interlude of more than ten years, during which Parma was under the rule of the House of Habsburg, in 1748 the duchy regained its independence with the Treaty of Aix-la-Chapelle, and Infante Fhilip (1720–1765), another son of Elisabeth Farnese, became the new duke.
-He primarily focused on embellishing the ducal palace of Colorno, but in 1750, duke Philip commissioned a new northern facade for the ducal palace.
-This rococo facade was the work. of Antoine Carlier and Jean Marie Bigoeud.
+After an interlude of more than ten years, during which Parma was under the rule of the House of Habsburg, in 1748 the duchy regained its independence with the Treaty of Aix-la-Chapelle, and Infante Philip (1720–1765), another son of Elisabeth Farnese, became the new duke.
+He primarily focused on embellishing the ducal palace of Colorno, but in 1750, Duke Philip commissioned a new northern façade for the ducal palace.
+This rococo façade was the work of Antoine Carlier and Jean Marie Bigoeud.
 This intervention was to be overshadowed by the projects of the following decade.

 Duke Ferdinand I (1751–1802) considered the ducal palace too modest.
 And promoted by his chief minister Guillaume du Tillot, he commissioned the architect Ennemond Alexandre Petitot to design a new palace.
 Petitot created a grandiose plan, a new ducal residence (or "Royal Palace" as referenced in the documents) with a grand cour d'honneur and frontal square.
-Facing the rococo decoration developed by Petitot inside the palace, the east facade showed a classical severity, especially in the central body, clearly influenced by the Palazzo Chiericati built by Palladio in Vicenza.
+Facing the rococo decoration developed by Petitot inside the palace, the east façade showed a classical severity, especially in the central body, clearly influenced by the Palazzo Chiericati built by Andrea Palladio in Vicenza.
 The lateral wings, on the other hand, served to regularize the square and conceal the heterogeneous buildings behind them.
 On the other hand, the grand square, inspired by the French royal squares, would extend to the present-day Strada Cavour, surpassing in size the other two squares of the city, the Piazza Grande and the Piazza del Duomo, symbolizing the preeminence of the sovereign over municipal and religious power, respectively.

-However, Petitot's plan first required the demolition of numerous buildings between the Palazzo della Pilotta and the current Garibaldi road, including half of the old ducal palace and the new 1750s facade.
+However, Petitot's plan first required the demolition of numerous buildings between the Palazzo della Pilotta and the current Garibaldi road, including half of the old ducal palace and the new 1750s façade.
 These massive demolitions happened in 1766.
 However, financial difficulties prevented the completion of the monumental plans.
 And the duke and his wife lost interest in the Parmesan palaces, therefore, a large void remained and only the palace interiors were renovated.

 In 1801, Napoleon incorporated the Duchy of Parma into France.
 Nothing much happened to the ducal palace, except for the demolition of the Dominican church and convent of San Pietro Martire in 1813, which had been one of the main obstacles to the realization of many architectural projects in the past.